jsjoeio/learning-roadmap/README.md

 - started Introduction to Computer Science and Programming with Python
 - completed "Build a Survey Form" on September 9th, 2018
 - completed Week 1 videos for Intro to Comp Sci...now onto Problem Sets
+- completed challenges 1 and 2 of Problem Set 1

 <!-- #### Tier 2 - develop more expertise